sanagama/mssql-restapi/README.md

 # What's here?

-This is a *prototype* of a simple [ASP.NET Core 2.0](https://docs.microsoft.com/en-us/aspnet/core/getting-started) Web API app that uses [SQL Server Management Objects (SMO)](https://www.nuget.org/packages/Microsoft.SqlServer.SqlManagementObjects) under the covers to provide a RESTful interface for SQL Server.
+This is a *prototype* of a simple [ASP.NET Core 2.0](https://docs.microsoft.com/en-us/aspnet/core/getting-started) Web API app that uses [SQL Server Management Objects (SMO)](https://www.nuget.org/packages/Microsoft.SqlServer.SqlManagementObjects) under the covers to provide a RESTful interface for SQL Server running anywhere.

-The prototype can run in Linux, macOS, Windows and in Docker and can be deployed on the same or different computer as SQL Server.
-You can use environment variables to specify connection settings for SQL Server, Azure SQL Database and Azure SQL Data Warehouse.
+You can run this prototype on Linux, macOS, Windows, Docker and optionally use environment variables to connect to a local or remote SQL Server instance, Azure SQL Database and Azure SQL Data Warehouse.
 For fun, it also has a REST end-point to generate ```CREATE DATABASE``` and ```CREATE TABLE``` T-SQL scripts.

 Currently, the prototype only supports the ```GET``` verb for the Server, Databases, Tables and Columns.
 I hope to support additional database objects and verbs (```PUT``` ```POST``` ```UPDATE``` and ```DELETE```) in the future.

 ## Context

 As you've probably heard, the [SQL Server Management Objects (SMO)](https://www.nuget.org/packages/Microsoft.SqlServer.SqlManagementObjects) APIs are now available on .NET Core 2.0.
-Developers and system administrators can finally use the nifty SMO APIs in .NET Core 2.0 client apps or PowerShell cmdlets on Linux, macOS and Windows to programmatically connect to and manage SQL Server running anywhere, Azure SQL Database and Azure SQL Data Warehouse.
+Developers and system administrators can finally use the nifty SMO APIs in .NET Core 2.0 client apps (like this prototype) or PowerShell cmdlets on Linux, macOS and Windows to programmatically connect to and manage SQL Server running anywhere, Azure SQL Database and Azure SQL Data Warehouse.

 Take a look at the [SQL Server Management Objects (SMO) Programming Guide](https://docs.microsoft.com/en-us/sql/relational-databases/server-management-objects-smo/sql-server-management-objects-smo-programming-guide) for samples and API reference documentation.